Trygve.Com > Images > The Audio Files - Stereo Systems at the Treehouse

 Straightwire Maestro (preamp to amp)

-Okay, you caught me.
-A couple of jumpers made from gauge 00 welding wire isn't a true audiophile speaker cable.
-Still, you have to admit, it does have a certain style.
+Just to be perverse, I used a couple of jumpers made from gauge 00 welding wire to hook up the AE-1s.
+I'm sure some purists would maintain that welding wire of any gauge isn't a true audiophile speaker cable but, still, you have to admit it does have a certain style.

 These Acoustic Energy AE-1 speakers are another pair that had a few adventures before winding up here.
 My brother Isak--from whom I've bought a lot of stereo hand-me-downs over the years--bought them new, complete with these unusual white column stands that were shipped, complete with lead filling, straight from England.
 They were a good pair of small speakers, but eventually he ended up selling them through an ad in the paper.